Our team

 Circle decorative pattern

-Beth Chamberlain Allied Health Assistant
+Beth Chamberlain Senior Allied Health Assistant

-Beth is a creative and energetic Allied Health Assistant.
+Beth is a creative and energetic Senior Allied Health Assistant.
 Her work is informed by her experiences as a parent, teacher assistant, volunteer and outdoor educator.
 She is passionate about learning support, advocacy and the ‘whole-person’ perspective.

 Supporting people to overcome challenges has always been central to her outdoor work.
 Her own parenting journey has required her to develop these skills even further, and to understand the detailed factors that challenge and repair us as individuals.